FeixiangZhou/CS-IGANet/README.md

+# CS-IGANet
-# Cross-skeleton interaction graph aggregation network for representation learning of mouse social behaviour
+[IEEE TIP 2024] Cross-skeleton interaction graph aggregation network for representation learning of mouse social behaviour

-## Overview
+# Overview

-This repository will contain the code for Cross-skeleton interaction graph aggregation network for representation learning of mouse social behaviour [paper](https://arxiv.org/abs/2208.03819), which has been submitted to IEEE Transactions on Image Processing (Under Review).
+This repository contains the code for Cross-skeleton interaction graph aggregation network for representation learning of mouse social behaviour [paper](https://arxiv.org/abs/2208.03819), which has been accepted to IEEE Transactions on Image Processing.

-## References

-If you find this work helpful, please consider citing our paper
+# Data Preparation

+ - Download the CRIM13-Skeleton data from [SimBA](https://github.com/sgoldenlab/simba).
+Then follow the similar data preprocessing method in [2s-AGCN](https://github.com/lshiwjx/2s-AGCN).

+# Training & Testing

+Change the config file depending on what you want.

+    `python main_withself.py --config ./config/pdmb/train_joint_mymodel_withself.yaml`

+    `python main_withself.py --config ./config/pdmb/test_joint_mymodel_withself.yaml`

+# Citation
+Please cite the following paper if you use this repository in your reseach.
 ```
 @article{zhou2022cross,
   title={Cross-skeleton interaction graph aggregation network for representation learning of mouse social behaviour},